groupvine/gv-doc/social/index.md

 All group Admins and Editors are permitted to send new emails (or replies) to a group.
-Additionally, if the **"Allow group members to send"** is enabled for that group, then any member can send.
+Additionally, if the **"Allow group members to send"** setting is enabled for that group, then any member can send.

 </div>